 How is your personal information used by CTP Insurers?

 Your CTP Insurer uses your personal information to provide you with CTP insurance cover and for CTP insurance business.
 Your CTP Insurer may use your details to provide you with marketing or communication material, to offer you an approved incentive, if you have been involved in a motor vehicle accident, or otherwise as permitted or required by law.

-CTP Insurers (and any third party service providers they use) must comply with Commonwealth or State statutory requirements and with the Australian Privacy Principles.
+CTP Insurers (and any third party service providers they use) must comply with Commonwealth privacy laws including the Australian Privacy Principles.

 - how to access the personal information the CTP Insurer holds about you